zarusz/SlimMessageBus/docs/provider_redis.md

 > The implementation provides at-most-once delivery guarantee.

 There is a chance that the consumer process dies after it performs `LPOP` and before it fully processes the message.
-Another implementation was also considered using [`RPOPLPUSH`](https://redis.io/commands/rpoplpush) that would allow for at-least-once quarantee.
+Another implementation was also considered using [`RPOPLPUSH`](https://redis.io/commands/rpoplpush) that would allow for at-least-once guarantee.
-However, that would require to manage individual per process instance local queues making tha runtime and configuration not practical.
+However, that would require to manage individual per process instance local queues making the runtime and configuration not practical.

 ### Message Headers